The RMCA files numerous achieve documents on the history of Central Africa.

 4. Consulting the archives

-The archives can be consulted in the reading room of the Stanleypavilion by appointment.
+The archives can be consulted in the CAPA-building (building E on the map) by appointment.

 - Reading room regulations (pdf in French) : here you can find practical information in preparation of your visit